About St. Barts

 Key events and holidays

-- St. Barth Music Festival (January): World-class classical performances
+• St. Barth Music Festival (January): Classical performances at venues across the island, typically mid-January

-- Les Voiles de St. Barth (April): Major yacht regatta attracting international sailors
+• Les Voiles de St. Barth (April): Major international yacht regatta based out of Gustavia harbour

-- Bastille Day (July 14): French national celebration with festivities
+• Bastille Day (July 14): French national holiday with fireworks and celebrations

 How do you get to St. Barts?